-About the American Optometric Foundation
+About the American Academy of Optometry Foundation

-A 2016 Message from David Kirschen, President
+A 2017 Message from David Kirschen, President

-The mission of the American Optometric Foundation is to develop and provide financial support for optometric research and education in vision and eye health to improve patient clinical care.
-We are fulfilling our mission beautifully through the generous charitable giving of our many supporters.
+The mission of the American Academy of Optometry Foundation (AAOF) is to develop and provide financial support for optometric research and education in vision and eye health to improve patient clinical care.
+We are fulfilling our mission beautifully through the generous charitable contributions of our many supporters.

-I am very proud to be associated with the AOF and humbled by the honor of leading this wonderful organization.
+I am very proud to be associated with the American Academy of Optometry Foundation and humbled by the honor of leading this wonderful organization.
 I would like to invite you to invest further in the future of optometry.
 Please consider joining the President's Circle in the coming year.
-It would be wonderful to be able to celebrate the addition of many more members at our Academy 2016 Anaheim annual meeting, November 9 - 12.
+It would be wonderful to be able to celebrate the addition of many more Circle of Giving members at Academy 2017 Chicago on October 11-14.

-David Kirschen, OD, PhD, FAAO -President
+David Kirschen, OD, PhD, FAAO